taylorcate/NuttingVariorum/README.md

 **March 6th, 2019: [Invited Presentation at The Wordsworth Trust](https://raw.githubusercontent.com/taylorcate/NuttingVariorum/master/CCI16112018_0000.jpg)**
 Presenting, _The Digital Variorum of Wordsworth's "Nutting"_ for Jeff Cowton, curator of [The Wordsworth Trust](https://wordsworth.org.uk/), and colleagues.

-**March 11th, 2019: Began Collaborating with Jenny Dickinson**
+**March 11th, 2019: Began Collaborating with Jenny Dickinson - [@spinninjenny](https://github.com/spinninjenny)**
-[@spinninjenny](https://github.com/spinninjenny) - Illustrator of Children's Books and Historical Narratives.
-Currently residing in Grasmere, Cumbria.
+_Illustrator of Children's Books and Historical Narratives.
+Currently residing in Grasmere, Cumbria._

 **April 23rd, 2019: Capstone Defense**
 The only obstacle standing between me and graduation. :+1: